4GeeksAcademy/react-tutorial-exercises/exercises/03-separate-files/README.md

 Thanks to WebPack, we can split our code in several files using the [***import*** statement](https://breatheco.de/en/lesson/importing-and-exporting-javascript-modules/) like this:

-Note: This is not a react.js functionality, all javascript project will be able to use import/export because of Webpack.
+Note: This is not a react.js functionality only, all javascript projects will be able to use import/export because of Webpack.

 ## Here is an example:

 ```js
 // file1.js

 const sum = (a,b) => {
   return a+b;